Frequently Asked Questions (and the answers) for MFA applicants

 • Fine Arts: Painting, Drawing, Printmaking, and Sculpture

-• Visual Design: Digital Media, Graphic Design, Illustration, Photography, and Typography
+• Visual Design: Digital Media, Graphic Design, Illustration, and Photography

 For further information see: http://www.umassd.edu/cvpa/graduate/